microsoft/promptflow/src/promptflow-evals/samples/bug-bash/instructions.md

 ### Installation Instructions:

-1. Create a virtual environment of you choice.
+1. Create a **virtual environment of you choice**.
 To create one using conda, run the following command:
     ```bash
     conda create -n promptflow-evals-bug-bash python=3.10
     ```